SigNoz/signoz.io/docs/userguide/alerts-management.md

 Alert Rules set the expression you want to evaluate to start firing alerts.
 The Alert Rules tab shows a list of currently configured alert rules and labels like `severity` and `Alert Name`.
 It also shows the current status of this Alert rules.
 If any alerts are `firing` because of this or everything is `Ok`

 ![alert-rules](../../static/img/docs/alert-rules.webp)

 ### Steps to Create Alert Rules:

-To create new alert rules, you can click the `New Alerts` button.
+To create new alert rules, you can click the `New Alert` button.
 This would open a pane with the type of alerts.

 <img width="1101" alt="image" src="https://user-images.githubusercontent.com/10277894/208090898-2a05a349-c071-47e1-9dd3-d0a5de70f113.png" />